Help/plugin

 Trust your CDN

-If you use Cloudflare, AWS CloudFront, or similar, your real client IP arrives in an HTTP header (CF-Connecting-IP, X-Forwarded-For).
-Configure PowerSEC's Trust Proxy to read the right header — otherwise all blocks affect your CDN's IP.
+If you use Cloudflare, configure PowerSEC's Trust Proxy to read the CF-Connecting-IP header — otherwise all blocks affect your CDN's IP, not the actual attacker.

 Couldn't find what you're looking for?